martimad/startup/README.md

 2. To encourage clients to make appointments easily.

 To facilitate this, I will integrate my existing booking service into the site, allowing clients to view real-time availability.

-## Client Education
+Clients can also recieve education on potential services the site.
 Many clients may be unfamiliar with the services I provide or their specifics.
 To address this, the website will feature detailed explanations and educational content about each service, helping clients understand what they need to book.

 ## Technology Stack